cosmoscout/csp-trajectories/README.md

 # Trajectories for CosmoScout VR

 A CosmoSout VR plugin which draws trajectories of celestial bodies and spacecrafts.
+The color, length, number of samples and reference frame can be configured.
 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 ## Configuration